DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 29: The Emergent Roadmap: A Three-Phase Guide to Building the Ark

+Cold Open — First Keys
+We turned the lock on a battered door.
+Paint dust fell like confetti.
+“This is ours?” someone whispered.
+We laughed like kids.
+Then we swept.

+Artifact: Milestone Checklist (one page)

+- Phase 0 complete: 3–5 confirmed (vouched) members
+- Charter drafted and read aloud; conflict repair practiced once
+- First shared asset identified (in-kind or rental) with a single owner of record
+- First Festival scheduled; roles assigned; handover docs started

 The Five Protocols provide the constitutional framework.
 But how do we actually build this network?
 How do we move from diagnosis to construction?

 This chapter provides the practical, step-by-step sequence for implementation.
 It answers the reader's question: "What do I do *right now*?"